Wake County Board of Education member Bill Fletcher gives his thoughts on the recent budget decisions and new schools in the area.

 Entries by Bill Fletcher

-Thoughts for September 2014 from Bill Fletcher, Member Wake County Board of Education.
+Wake County, NC — Thoughts for May 2016 from Bill Fletcher, Member Wake County Board of Education.